roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

 OpenAPS uses the rate at which insulin is being used up to calculate an expected blood glucose impact (BGI) - which is the rate at which BG would be expected to drop under the influence of insulin alone.
 You can see this on your AndroidAPS or Nightscout predictions screen as the "IOB" prediction.
 If the actual change in BG differs from this is it referred to as a "deviation" - which can be either positive or negative - and is influenced by carb absorption, exercise and other factors.
 The deviation is then used together with the insulin to carb ratio (IC) to determine how insulin delivery needs to be adjusted.

-# Deviations, Blood Glucose Impact,
+# Blood Glucose Impact, Carb Impact and Deviations

 --------------